-Michael Brangwynne is an associate attorney in the firm’s Boston office.
+Michael Brangwynne is an Officer in the firm’s Boston office.
 His practice is focused on complex commercial and tort litigation.
-Mr. Brangwynne regularly represents businesses and individuals in disputes arising in the construction, real estate development, leasing and zoning contexts.
-Additionally, Mr. Brangwynne has extensive experience handling matters in the areas of personal injury, medical malpractice, and wrongful death litigation.
+Mr. Brangwynne regularly represents businesses and individuals in disputes arising in the construction, real estate development, leasing, zoning and closely held business contexts.
+Additionally, Mr. Brangwynne has extensive experience both prosecuting and defending complicated tort actions, including actions for personal injury, medical malpractice, and wrongful death.
 Mr. Brangwynne has also represented numerous clients involved in trust and estate disputes in the probate courts of Massachusetts.

 - United States District Court for the District of Massachusetts

 - United States Court of Appeals, 1st Circuit